 Metered volume and quantity calculation

-Upon the provision of a Valid Meter Reading in respect of a Non-Daily Read Supply Meter the Transporter will calculate the Metered Volume and the Metered Quantity.
+Upon the provision of a Valid Meter Reading in respect of a Non-Daily Read Supply Meter the CDSP will calculate the Metered Volume and the Metered Quantity.

-The Transporter will maintain records of Valid Meter Readings provided to it, in such form and for such time (but not in any event exceeding 5 years) as shall be requisite for the purposes of paragraph 3.10.1.
+The CDSP will maintain records of Valid Meter Readings provided to it, in such form and for such time (but not in any event exceeding 5 years) as shall be requisite for the purposes of paragraph 3.10.1.

 DAILY READ SUPPLY METERS